Horton self-similarity of Kingman's coalescent tree: Smoluchowski-Horton ODEs for Kingman's coalescent

 This section establishes the existence of the asymptotic ratios $\cN_k$ as well as the validity of the equations~\eqref{Aeta_t}, \eqref{Aeta} and \eqref{cNj} in a hydrodynamic limit.
 We refer to Darling and Norris \cite{RDJN08} for a survey of formal techniques for proving that a Markov chain converges to the solution of a differential equation.

 Notice that {\it quasilinearity} of the system of ODEs in (\ref{Aeta}) implies the existence and uniqueness.
-Specifically, if the first $j-1$ functions $\eta_1(t),\hdots,\eta_{j-1}(t)$ are given, then (\ref{Aeta}) is a linear equation in $\eta_j(t)$.
-This makes the following argument less technically involved than the one presented by Norris \cite{Norris99} for the Smoluchowski equations.
+Specifically, if the first $k-1$ functions $\eta_1(t),\hdots,\eta_{k-1}(t)$ are given, then (\ref{Aeta}) is a linear equation in $\eta_k(t)$.
+The following argument is different from the one presented by Norris \cite{Norris99} for the Smoluchowski equations.